A Protocol for Ozone Enhanced Regenerative Injection Treatment of Ligamentous Spinal Pain

-Proliferative therapy, also known as regenerative injection therapy (RIT), is the injection of mild inflammation producing substances onto ligaments and/or tendons, most commonly at their origins and insertions.
+Proliferative Therapy, also known as prolotherapy or Regenerative Injection Therapy (RIT), is the injection of mild inflammation producing substances onto ligaments and/or tendons, most commonly at their origins and insertions.
 This causes cytokine release, which along with other mechanical and neurologically mediated processes starts a fibroblastic reaction that is akin to the natural healing process.
 This, under the proper conditions, results in the creation of new, stronger, flexible, and less pain sensitive ligaments and/or tendons.
-RIT has been developed principally in the United States, although James Cyriax.
-MD, the British “Father of orthopedic medicine” was a proponent of its use for treatment of ligamentous laxity in the thoracic and lumbar spines.
+RIT has been developed principally in the United States, although James Cyriax, MD, the British “Father of orthopedic medicine” was a proponent of its use for treatment of ligamentous laxity in the thoracic and lumbar spines.

 Ozone has been used for medical purposes for over 50 years, predominantly in Italy and Germany.
 Its effects have been studied both in local injection and in whole blood, which after ozone exposure is reinfused into the patient.
 Its overall effect is to act as an oxidative “shock” that activates the antioxidant systems and causes release of cytokines and other immune stimulating factors.
 These effects have been shown effective in the treatment of spinal pain, arthritis, infectious disease, macular degeneration, healing vascular skin ulcerations, as well as other problems.
 There is some evidence that ozone treatment may stimulate stem cell formation.